 3rd Term: Three of Cicero's orations against Catiline, with study of the development of Roman oratory.

 Throughout the year the constant use of the Grammar is required with a special view to Latin Syntax and Prose Composition.
 Five times a week.

-MATHEMATICS

-Algebra to Quadratics.
-Plane Geometry.
+Algebra from Quadratics. (completed.)
+Plane Geometry. (completed.)
 Six times a week.

 HISTORY